 The summer season is upon us!
 In Saskatoon, that means warm weather, lots of sunshine, and, of course, visits to the playground!
 Our city is flush with fantastic play structures for families to enjoy located at schools, public parks, and everywhere in between.
-This year, to get you and your family on your way, we’ve compiled a list of the best playgrounds in Saskatoon, and we’re also offering a you chance to win a fantastic prize pack from Boiron (READ ON to find out more)!
-So why not pack a picnic, grab your sunscreen, and get out on the town at one of these:
+This year, to get you and your family on your way, we’ve compiled a list of the best playgrounds in Saskatoon, so why not pack a picnic, grab your sunscreen, and get out on the town at one of these:

 10 Best Playgrounds in Saskatoon